moengage/MoEngage-iOS-SDK/README.md

 Change log:

+v1.9.2
+Now you can get nudges specific to a screen by using getNudgeViewForScreen;

 v1.9.1
 Inbox now has the ability to delete a message.
 Swipe the cell to delete.
 Some Inbox messages coming blank bug fix.